Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 MORE: How to capitalize on generative AI to enhance decision-making

-While generative AI has immense potential to enhance research efficiency for professional services firms, there are challenges to consider.
+While generative AI has immense potential to enhance research efficiency for professional services firms, there are challenges to consider—particularly around accuracy, reliability, and trust.

 Generative AI has immense potential to automate tedious research tasks for professional services firms.
-While human oversight is still needed, AI can analyze endless information faster than any team.
+While human oversight is still needed, AI can analyze information with heretofore unmatched speed.